shervinea/cheatsheet-translation/tr/cs-221-states-models.md

 **31. Correctness theorem ― When a state s is popped from the frontier F and moved to explored set E, its priority is equal to PastCost(s) which is the minimum cost path from sstart to s.**

-&#10230; Doğruluk teoremi ― S durumu sıradaki (frontier) F'den çıkarılır ve daha önceden keşfedilmiş olan E kümesine taşınırsa, önceliği başlangıç durumundan,Sstart, s durumuna kadar asgari (minimum) maliyet yolu olan PastCost(s)'e eşittir.
+&#10230; Doğruluk teoremi ― S durumu sıradaki (frontier) F'den çıkarılır ve daha önceden keşfedilmiş olan E kümesine taşınırsa, önceliği başlangıç durumu olan Sstart'dan, s durumuna kadar asgari (minimum) maliyet yolu olan PastCost(s)'e eşittir.

 <br>